FITTING A MALLORY TO A PLUS 8

 There are some things you must know to order yours.

 2. Mallory, like most top-flight earlier (and later) distributors must be ballast-resisted.
-(The earlier Rover already have one.)
-This can be done by buying a distributor ballast resistor from Mallory or your local car part store or buying a Mallory internally ballast resisted coil, a red top, (which normally gets VERY hot!).
-This option simplifies the wiring but the coils don't last as long.
+(The earlier Rover already has one.)
+This can be done by buying a distributor ballast resistor (they are made to a standard) from Mallory or your local car part store or buying a Mallory internally ballast resisted coil, a red top, (which normally gets VERY hot!).
+This option simplifies the wiring but these coils don't last as long.
 I have had my Mallory internally ballast resisted coil crack with the heat.
-(Happily I carry another in the car).
+(Happily I carried another in the car).
 Go for a external ballast resistor.
 It works with any coil.

-N.B.
-If the ballast resistor terminals touch (be careful of your bonnet stays!) or is poorly grounded, the wring will deliver a full 12 volts to the coil and then the distributor.
-That will overheat the coil and/or destroy the photo optic heart of the Mallory.
+BALLAST RESISTORS N.B.
+If the ballast resistor terminals touch (be careful of your bonnet stays!) or is poorly grounded, the wiring will deliver a full 12 volts to the coil and then the distributor.
+That will overheat the coil and/or destroy the photo-optic heart of the Mallory.

 This is the same application as the early 1960s Buick 215.
 Installation is straightforward.
 Click INSTALLATION.
 Click COIL for coil choices and WIRING.